Super Bug (video game)

-Super Bug is an arcade game developed, manufactured, and released by Atari, Inc. in 1977.
-The player steers a yellow Volkswagen Beetle (or "Bug") along a multidirectionally scrolling track, avoiding the boundaries and occasional obstacle.
+Super Bug is an arcade video game developed and released by Kee Games (a subsidiary of Atari, Inc.) in 1977.
+The player steers a yellow Volkswagen Beetle (or "Bug") along a multi-directionally scrolling track, avoiding the boundaries and occasional obstacles.
 The game ends when fuel runs out.
 Super Bug is in black and white, and the colored car comes from a yellow overlay in the center of the monitor.

 The 1978 Atari arcade game Fire Truck is based on Super Bug.
-Both games were programmed by Howard Delman.
+Both games were programmed by Wendi Allen (credited as Howard Delman).

 Development

-Originally titled City Driver, the video game Super Bug was the first to be designed and programmed by Howard Delman.
-Delman stated in an interview that he had to learn a lot of the game development process during the nine months it took to create Super Bug.
+Originally titled City Driver, the video game Super Bug was the first to be designed and programmed by Wendi Allen.
+Allen stated in an interview that she had to learn a lot about the game development process during the nine months it took to create Super Bug.

-Joe Decuir of Atari was writing an Atari 8-bit family version of the game, but it was never finished.
+Joe Decuir of Atari was writing a version of the game for Atari 8-bit computers which was never completed.